This post was most recently updated on 1 month ago

 Games are played, random thoughts and travel advice are shared freely.
 I realised that the more stars a hotel has, the higher are the privacy barriers in the unwritten social code.
 Here in the hostel, young travellers accepted the twins as domino and card game partners, and my little people could hardly wait every afternoon to go back home from sightseeing to play Uno with their new “adult” friends.

 In the mornings, the girls were clearing and washing breakfast dishes just like everyone else.
 I watched on, happy and proud.
-They naturally took responsibility for their own parts in this new environment – so different from the hotel culture where a small contribution would have to be squeezed out of them and then might be politely commented on by a fellow guest as being cute.
+They naturally took responsibility for their own parts in this new environment.
+It was so different from the hotel culture where everything is served and kids don’t have to do anything.

-We were staying in Dozy House, which has great location – inside the old town but on quiet street and only few hundred meters away from Sunday night market.
+We were staying in Dozy House, which has a great location – inside the old town but on a quiet street and only few hundred meters away from Sunday night market.